 Introduction

 In a world grappling with the growing impact of climate change, wildfires have emerged as one of the most destructive and costly natural disasters.
 As we witness an alarming increase in the intensity and frequency of wildfires, understanding their true economic ramifications becomes paramount.
-It is against this backdrop that we delve into a groundbreaking recently published report titled "The Economic, Fiscal, and Environmental Costs of Wildfires in California", authored by James Paci, Matthew Newman, and Tim Gage.
+It is against this backdrop that we explore a groundbreaking recently published report titled "The Economic, Fiscal, and Environmental Costs of Wildfires in California", authored by James Paci, Matthew Newman, and Tim Gage.

 While previous studies have explored various aspects of wildfire costs, this report stands out as the first to leverage recent empirical research in order to provide a comprehensive assessment of wildfires' economic impact within the state.
 Drawing on recent empirical research, it presents a comprehensive analysis of wildfires' economic and fiscal impacts, spanning the critical years from 2017 to 2021.